First-Time Buyer Guide

 What is completion?

-At that point, you can collect your keys and move into your new home.
+• You can go collect your keys and move into your new house!

 After completion, your solicitor will register your ownership with the Land Registry and handle any remaining formalities.